xjorma/EarthMeshHoudini/README.md

 8. Click on the _Hamburger Icon_ on the top right. choose **API and Service** then **Library**.
 9. Search for **Map Tiles API** and Enable it (It should give you a key at this Stage **Keep it** and **do not share** it with anyone).
 10. Search for **Maps Elevation API** and Enable it.
-11. You can test if your key supports the _Map Tiles API_ by trying this link on your favorite browser **https://tile.googleapis.com/v1/3dtiles/root.json?key=YOUR_API_KEY**, replace **YOUR_API_KEY** by your key, if you see an error message it's not good, and you need to check again your account.
+11. You can test if your key supports the _Map Tiles API_ by trying this link on your favorite browser **https://tile.googleapis.com/v1/3dtiles/root.json?key=YOUR_API_KEY**, replace **YOUR_API_KEY** by your key,  If you see an error message, something is wrong, and you should check your account settings again.
-12. You can test if your key supports the _Elevation API_ by trying this link on your favorite browser **https://maps.googleapis.com/maps/api/elevation/json?locations=39.7391536%2C-104.9847034&key=YOUR_API_KEY**, replace **YOUR_API_KEY** by your key, if you see an error message it's not good, and you need to check again your account.
+12. You can test if your key supports the _Elevation API_ by trying this link on your favorite browser **https://maps.googleapis.com/maps/api/elevation/json?locations=39.7391536%2C-104.9847034&key=YOUR_API_KEY**, replace **YOUR_API_KEY** by your key,  If you see an error message, something is wrong, and you should check your account settings again.

 ### Additional Python Packages
 You need to add 2 additional python packages, **pygltflib** to load gltf files, **DracoPy** to uncompress mesh compression from google used by the 3D tiles.